kixlab/demystifying-website/index.markdown

 [![Logo of KAIST](/assets/img/kaist_logo.png)](https://kaist.ac.kr)

 {: .center .acknowledgement}
-This work was supported by Institute of Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No.2021-0-01347,Video Interaction Technologies Using Object-Oriented Video Modeling and No.2019-0-00075, Artificial Intelligence Graduate School Program(KAIST)).
+This work was supported by Institute of Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No.2021-0-01347, Video Interaction Technologies Using Object-Oriented Video Modeling and No.2019-0-00075, Artificial Intelligence Graduate School Program(KAIST)).